jenkinsci/datadog-plugin/README.md

 ##### HTTP forwarding {#http-forwarding-plugin}

 1. Select the radio button next to **Use Datadog API URL and Key to report to Datadog** (selected by default).
-2. Use your [Datadog API key][4] in the `API Key` textbox on the Jenkins configuration screen.
+2. Paste your [Datadog API key][4] in the `API Key` textbox on the Jenkins configuration screen.
 3. Test your Datadog API key by using the `Test Key` button on the Jenkins configuration screen directly below the API key textbox.
+4. (optional) Enter your [Datadog Log Intake URL][15].
-4. Save your configuration.
+5. Save your configuration.

 ##### DogStatsD forwarding {#dogstatsd-forwarding-plugin}

-1. Select the radio button next to **Use a DogStatsD Server to report to Datadog**.
+1. Select the radio button next to **Use the Datadog Agent to report to Datadog**.
 2. Specify your DogStatsD server `hostname` and `port`.
+3. (optional) Enter your Log Collection Port and configure [log collection](#log-collection).
-3. Save your configuration.
+4. Save your configuration.

 #### Groovy script